Travel from China to Vietnam by Railway

 The city Luoyang is located in the west of Henan province and belongs to the six old metropolises of China.
 Luoyang became a capital for the first time in 771 B.C. during the Zhou Dynasty.
 Under the later Han emperors (25-225 A.D.)
 Luoyang rose then again to the capital.

 During the Wei Dynasty Luoyang was used for the last time as capital for 50 years (493 - 543).
 During this time work also began on the remarkable Longmen Grottoes.

 Luoyang had its last heyday during the Sui Dynasty (581-618).
 Luoyang is known for its peony flowers.

-Pick up at the Luoyang Longmen train station and transfer to your hotel.
+Pick up at the Luoyang Longmen train station.
 Visit the famous Longmen Grottos.
 The UNESCO protected Longmen Grottos were built between the 5th and 8th centuries during the Wei and early Tang Dynasties.
 On both sides of the Yi River more than 110'000 Buddhist stone statues were created, which are spread over about 2'300 niches and caves.
 The largest Buddha statue of the Longmen Grotto complex is 17m high.

 Afterwards the Longmen Grottos you take a tour through the old town.

 Overnight stay in Luoyang.